Skip to main content

 Key Takeaway

-- Florida also has a major uninsured-driver problem.
-The Insurance Research Council, cited by III, put Florida's uninsured rate at 20.4%, which makes UM coverage worth serious attention.
+• Florida also has a major uninsured-driver problem.
+The Insurance Research Council estimated Florida's uninsured motorist rate at about 20.6% in 2023, which makes UM coverage worth serious attention.

 What Commercial Auto Covers for Ocala Contractors